imofftoseethewizard/Theano_EC2/README.md

 ## Installation

-SSH into the shell of the newly created instance, and install git via
+SSH into the newly created instance, and install git via

-    sudo yum -y install git
+    sudo apt-get -y install git

 Get the setup scripts by running